 Blue Star Arts Complex: Blue Star is the Anchor of San Antonio Art.
 Home to San Antonio’s longest-running contemporary art space, the complex also features a varied collection of arts venues, shops, and studios with ample opportunity to quench your hunger and thirst.

-DoSeum: The DoSeum opened on June 6, 2015, and became a place where children are inspired to use their inner creativity and curiosity to learn through play.
+DoSeum: The DoSeum is a place where children are inspired to use their inner creativity and curiosity to learn through play.
 The majority of the exhibits at The DoSeum boast a science, technology, and mathematics (STEM) focus, which we integrate with literacy and creative art concepts.
 The museum often holds themed ReDo Recess events for those 21 and older.
 These events include live music, delicious food, specialized adult beverages, and a place to unleash your inner child.

 El Mercado (Market Square): A three-block outdoor plaza lined with restaurants, shops and produce stands near San Antonio’s city center, Market Square is the largest Mexican market in the U.S. It is one of America’s top-ten outdoor markets according to Frommer’s.
 Visitors browse through 32 shops at “El Mercado,” and 80 specialty shops in the Farmers Market Plaza.
 Market Square is also the scene of many Hispanic festivals.